SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 The following steps are required to protect the Product List application with OAuth 2.O on the SAP Cloud Platform:

 * Step 1: Definition of the Application Security Descriptor
-* Step 2: Creation and configuration of the XS UAA service
+* Step 2: Creation and configuration of the XSUAA service
 * Step 3: Configuration of the Application Router
-* Step 4: Secure the Product List application using XS UAA client libraries
+* Step 4: Secure the Product List application using XSUAA client libraries
 * Step 5: Deployment of the Product List Application and Approuter
 * Step 6: Cockpit administration task: Assign Role Collection to your User
 * Step 7: Access the Application